radar/by_star/README.markdown

 This will find all the posts in November 2008.

-## Sum By Month (`sum_by_month`)

-To sum records for the current month:

-    Invoice.sum_by_month

-To sum records for a numbered month based on a field:

-    Invoice.sum_by_month(:value, 9)

-You can also specify the name of the month:

-    Invoice.sum_by_month(:value, "September")

-You can also lookup on a different year:

-    Invoice.sum_by_year(:value, 9, :year => "2009")

-## Count By Month (`count_by_month`)

-To count records for the current month regardless of field:

-    Invoice.count_by_month

-To count records for the current month where only a specific field is set:

-    Invoice.count_by_month(:value)

-To count records for a different month regardless of field:

-    Invoice.count_by_month(:all, 9)

-To count records for a different month in the current year:

-    Invoice.count_by_month(:number, 9)

-To count records for a different month in a different year:

-    Invoice.count_by_month(:number, 9, :year => 2008)

 ## By Fortnight (`by_fortnight`)

 Fortnight numbering starts at 0.
 The beginning of a fortnight is Monday, 12am.